HexHive/RetroWrite-Tutorial/02-coverage_fuzzing/README.md

 ```
 cd work-symb
-../../aflplusplus/afl-fuzz -i ../inputs/loadpng -o ../fuzz-sym/ -- ../bin/loadpng_symb_inst @@
+../../aflplusplus/afl-fuzz -i ../inputs/storepng -o ../fuzz-sym/ -- ../bin/storepng_symb_inst @@
 ```

 The commands to `afl-fuzz` are as follows:

- - `-i ../inputs/loadpng` loads the input test cases from the input directory.
+ - `-i ../inputs/storepng` stores the input test cases from the input directory.
  - `-o ../fuzz-sym/` tells afl++ where to store its information.
- - `-- ../bin/loadpng_symb_inst @@` is a bit special.
+ - `-- ../bin/storepng_symb_inst @@` is a bit special.
 There are three parts to this
    command: `--`, which terminates the argument list, the path to the program to be fuzzed, and `@@`.
 This is a placeholder which tells AFL++ which argument may be substituted for input by the fuzzer.
 In other words,